ttslr/GraphSpeech/README.md

 Authors: Rui Liu, Berrak Sisman and Haizhou Li

-This paper was submiteed to ICASSP2021.
+This paper was submitted to ICASSP2021.

 ## Speech samples